 Tsavo East offers miles of open plains, bushy grassland, and semi-arid shrub.
 The Galana River is a major feature in the park and is fringed by riverine forests.
 Another scenic highlight is Mudanda rock, a towering, quartzite (hard, metamorphic rock) formation.

 The park doesn’t look its best in the Dry season (June to September) when the sky is hazy from the dust, but this is the best time to spot animals.
 The grass is much shorter than in the Wet season (October to May), so the wildlife can’t easily disappear into the bush when your vehicle approaches.
-And, of course, getting wet is not an issue.

 Visitors to Tsavo East can expect a hot, dry climate.
 The average temperature fluctuates between 31°C/88°F during the day and 20°C/68°F at nighttime.
 Rainfall peaks in April and November during the long and short rains, respectively.
 Rain tends to fall as short heavy showers.